 If the evergreen trees in your yard are turning brown or losing needles, bagworms might be the culprit.
 These insects can wreak havoc on your landscape, so it is important to understand bagworms and the critical timing for treatments.
-If you need lawn insect treatment in your yard, contact Ace of Blades in Northwest Arkansas to learn more about lawn insect treatment options.
+If you need insect treatments for your landscape, contact Ace of Blades in Northwest Arkansas to learn more about landscape treatment options.

 What Are Bagworms?

 Bagworms are a type of moth best identified by the one to two-inch spindle-shaped bags they create that hang from the branches of a variety of trees or shrubs.
-Don’t confuse their structures with pine cones!
-They are much more damaging to your yard.
+Don’t confuse their structures with pinecones!
+The worms inside these “pinecone” shaped cocoons are extremely damaging to your landscape.

 What Is the Bagworm Lifecycle?